Aptroide/Computer_Security/Lab7/README.md

 ret = 0xffffce9c + offset + 100
 ```

-Finally running `/Lab7/exercise3/stack-L1` (the set-UID program) will give us the root shell  due to copying excess data from the `badfile` which causes buffer overflow.
+Finally running `/Lab7/exercise3/stack-L1` (the `Set-UID` program) will give us the root shell  due to copying excess data from the `badfile` which causes buffer overflow.
 By doing so, we can redirect the program's execution flow to a location controlled by `badfile`,

 ![attacks](/Lab7/exercise3/img/2.png)